learnk8s/learnk8s.io/src/advancedKubectl/content.md

 kubectl get nodes -o json
 ~~~

-This is generally a good way to disover even more information about your resources, in addition to exploring the [resource specifications](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/).
+This is generally a good way to discover even more information about your resources, in addition to exploring the [resource specifications](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/).

 <!--
 ### What `kubectl get` gets from the API server